Vinca minor - 50 Bare Root Plants

 Vinca minor can be planted any time you have a shovel handy, even bare root plants.
 It is very tough.
 Maintenance is minimal.
 Vinca has few pest and disease problems, and tolerates poor soil.
-Bare root plants are the obvious choice for planting large areas.
+Bare root plants are the obvious, economical choice for planting medium to large areas.

 Name(s): Vinca minor, Creeping Myrtle, Periwinkle.